aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.webextensions/webextensionbinding/_index.md

 ---
 title: WebExtensionBinding
 second_title: Aspose.Cells for .NET API Reference
-description: Represents a binding relationship between an Office Add-in and the data in the document.
+description: Represents a binding relationship between an Office Addin and the data in the document.
 type: docs
-weight: 6410
 url: /net/aspose.cells.webextensions/webextensionbinding/
 ---
 ## WebExtensionBinding class